hackeruser240/Duplicate-Image-Detector/readme.md

 Welcome to the interactive explainer for the Duplicate Image Finder tool.

-<a href="https://hackeruser240.github.io/Duplicate-Image-Detector/" target="_blank" rel="noopener noreferrer">🚀 View the documentation here!</a>
+🚀 <a href="https://hackeruser240.github.io/Duplicate-Image-Detector/" target="_blank" rel="noopener noreferrer">View the documentation here!</a>